petabridge/akka-bootcamp/src/Unit-1/FSharp/lesson1/README.md

     // let's tell the second actor to get started consoleReaderActor <! "start"

-    // wait for the system to terminate - this will happen when the actor's finish their work myActorSystem.AwaitTermination ()
+    // wait for the system to terminate - this will happen when the actors finish their work myActorSystem.AwaitTermination ()

     // return '0' from main